Development team

 Downsides:

-• With many changes and constant requirements can cause distraction of the development team.
+• Many changes and constant requirements can cause a distraction for inexperienced Agile teams.

-• Because there are many changes along the way, it requires developers to be sensitive and have access to the right information, and to be aware of what stage the process is in.
+• Because there are many changes along the way, developers must be sensitive, have access to the right information, and be aware of the process’s stage.

 • Agile is an unstructured approach that requires experienced developers who can work independently.

-In Scrum, regular meetings, daily planning plays an extremely important role making it easy to track progress, gather feedback and identify problems throughout the development process, increasing communication and interaction among members.
+In Scrum, regular meetings and daily planning plays an extremely important role making it easy to track progress, gather feedback and identify problems throughout the development process, increasing communication and interaction among members.

-Scrum will be successfully applied with a team of experienced and committed professionals that can easily respond and be suitable for highly complex projects, more specifically smaller teams might find the most success with this approach.
+Scrum is most successfully applied to a team of experienced and committed professionals that can easily respond.
+It’s suitable for highly complex projects and due to its emphasis on close communication, smaller teams might find the most success with this approach.

 Upsides: